 Light spark knock at low engine speeds is not harmful to your engine.
 However, continued heavy spark knock at high speeds can cause damage and immediate service is required.
-Engine damage resulting from operation with a heavy spark knock may not be covered by the new vehicle warranty.

 Poor quality gasoline can cause problems such as hard starting, stalling and hesitations.
 If you experience these symptoms, try another brand of gasoline before considering service for the vehicle.